anhinga/fluid/AtPartyTalk.md

 Countable connectivity matrices with finite number of non-zero elements, strings as indices instead of numbers (for readability),

+Under this approach, after you fix the types of available neurons, the programs are defined by their matrices; so one can continuously transform a program while it is running, and one can synthesize by synthesizing its matrix.

+We implemented some continuous cellular automata in this architecture and observed some nice visual effects with emerging Turing structures.
+As neurons we used the "slightly noisy propagators", which usually just copy the input to the output, but occasionally output zero instead.

+These are August 2015 experiments and this preprint, to serve as documentation to these exprements: http://arxiv.org/abs/1601.01050

 <strong>to be continued: adding materials to this page</strong>